lightningkite/rock/README.md

 ### TO DO:

 - [X] Web Client
+- [X] Automatic loading shimmer
 - [ ] Elegant handling of query parameters
+- [ ] Some kind of simple validation system
 - [ ] Server-side rendering
 - [ ] Android
 - [ ] iOS